wavesplatform/docs.wavesplatform/docs/en/blockchain/binary-format/transaction-binary-format/invoke-script-transaction-binary-format.md

 > Learn more about [invoke script transaction](/en/blockchain/transaction-type/invoke-script-transaction).

-## Version 3

-Binary format of version 3 3 is similar to version 2.
-The only difference is that the number of payments is up to 10.

-Version 3 is added in node version 1.3.0 and enabled with feature #16 “Ride V5, dApp-to-dApp invocations, Continuations”.
-Versions 1.3.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.

 ## Version 2

 Binary format of version 2 is defined in [transaction.proto](https://github.com/wavesplatform/protobuf-schemas/blob/master/proto/waves/transaction.proto) protobuf scheme.
 The fields that are common to all types of transactions are described in the [Transaction Binary Format](/en/blockchain/binary-format/transaction-binary-format/) article.